PiperBatey/holdings_dl/README.md

 An optional log file can be generated that contains a list of the successfully downloaded ETFs, their full names, and their previous closing price.

 ## How to Use

 ### Simple Example

-Generate a file in the local directory named VTI-holdings.csv containing top 25 holdings of the ETF:
+Generate a file in the local directory named VTI-holdings.csv containing top 25 holdings of the ETF

     $ python3 holdings_dl.py -s VTI

-###### Terminal Output
+##### Terminal Output
 ```
 Retrieving holdings information
 VTI ... complete